WarFox/cv/sources/cv.md

 ### [June 2017 - Till Date]{.date} [[Valtech](https://valtech.co.uk){.fn .org .url}, [London, UK]{.region}]{.company .pull-right}

-Joined Valtech as a Senior Technical consultant.
+I joined Valtech as Senior Technical consultant.
+At Valtech I got training on presentation skills, which I used to present a talk on Anomaly Detection in time series data.

 ### Projects

-#### 1. CSHR Faststream Candidates
+#### 1. Website customer behaviour prediction
+##### [January 2018 – Current Project]{.date}, [London, UK]{.region}
+Role: Data Engineer/DevOps

+-	Research on AWS Sagemaker
+-	Prepare JSON data from Bson using PyMongo library
+-	Design and implement data pipeline using EMR
+-	Design and implement machine learning pipeline using EMR
+-	Streaming data with Kinesis
+-	Streaming KMeans Clustering algorithm using Apache Spark Streaming context
+-	Persistance in S3 and DynamoDB
+-	Visualising streaming clusters with LightningServer and Dash
+-	Infrastructure automation with Terraform and Ansible

+Technologies Used: AWS, Spark, Hive, Python, Jupyter, EMR, Terraform, Zeppelin, AWS Glue, AWS Athena, S3, DynamoDB

+#### 2. Big-data pipeline and analytics
+##### [October 2017 – December 2017]{.date}, [Norway, London]{.region}
+Role: Data Engineer/DevOps

+Data project to analyse large volumes of data on Hadoop echo system on Microsoft Azure platform.
+This project has a data pipeline part, some data scrapping and data analysis part.
+Data came from various motors and sensors.

+-	Get vessel and weather information from web using Microdata and API’s in Python
+-	Data pipeline built on Azure HDInsights platform
+-	Apply transformations to Hive tables using PySpark based on algorithms by data scientists
+-	Created a Workload report of HDInsights using Azure Runbooks, using Yarn and Livy APIs
+-	Build a data analytics platform on Azure using HDInsights, Spark and Jupyter
+-	Setup Ansible playbooks for configuring JupyterHub and users
+-	Explored Apache Ranger using Hortonworks Sandbox on Ubuntu

+Technologies Used: Jupyter, Apache Spark, HDInsights, Azure, Ansible, Plotly, Apache Livy, Horton-works, Python, Azure Storage accounts

+#### 3. HMRC - Senior Scala Consultant
 ##### [June 2017 – October 2017]{.date}, [CSHR](https://www.gov.uk/government/organisations/civil-service-fast-stream){.fn .org .url}, [London, UK]{.region}
+Role: Software Engineer

 Project Type: Website, Customer responsive platforms

-The UK government recruits talent for the Civil Service through their apprenticeship scheme (Fast Track) and flagship graduate scheme (Fast Stream).
-Currently candidates complain of a poorly designed, inaccessible service along with long wait times to hear if they’ve been successful.

-Valtech will re-design the two services, with new GOV.UK services for candidates to apply and undertake online tests, as well as looking at the entire service from the back office to candidate support.
-The online service will be quick and easy to use, on any device - meaning there’ll be a higher number of quality candidates.
-A streamlined process will result in candidates going from application to assessment centre far more quickly.
+This is a UK government project delivered following the standards set by Government Digital Services.
+The UK government uses Fast Track and Fast Stream to recruit talents for the Civil Service.

+- Re-design the two services, with new GOV.UK services, so that candidates can apply and attend online tests
+- Back office system for candidate support
+- This is a responsive website service that is easy to use on any device.

 This project involved creating API, candidate frontend and admin frontend for UK Government Civil Service HR Faststream candidate application.

-Part of this project is open source and is available at [https://github.com/hmrc/fset-faststream](https://github.com/hmrc/fset-faststream), [https://github.com/hmrc/fset-faststream-frontend](https://github.com/hmrc/fset-faststream-frontend)
+Part of this project is open source and is available at https://github.com/hmrc/fset-faststream, https://github.com/hmrc/fset-faststream-frontend

-Technologies Used:
-Scala (Play framework), HTML5, CSS3, JS, Progressive enhancement, Responsive web design
+Technologies Used: Scala (Play framework), HTML5, CSS3, JS, Progressive enhancement, Respon-sive web design

-#### 2. Data analytics platform
-Client: Private

-Data project to analyse large volumes of data on Hadoop echo system on Microsoft Azure platform.
-This project has a data pipeline part, some data scrapping and data analysis part.
-Data came from various motors and sensors.

-* Get vessel and weather information from web using Microdata and API's in Python
-* Data pipeline built on Azure HDInsights platform
-* Apply transformations to Hive tables using PySpark based on algorithms by data scientists
-* Created a Workload report of HDInsights using Azure Runbooks, using Yarn and Livy APIs
-* Build a data analytics platform on Azure using HDInsights, Spark and Jupyter
-* Setup Ansible playbooks for configuring JupyterHub and users
-* Explored Apache Ranger using Hortonworks Sandbox on Ubuntu

-Technologies Used:
-Jupyter, Apache Spark, HDInsights, Azure, Ansible, Plotly, Apache Livy, Hortonworks, Python, Azure Storage accounts

 ### [August 2015 — Jan 2017]{.date} [[Expedia Affiliate Network](http://www.expediaaffiliate.com/){.fn .org .url}, [London, UK]{.region}]{.company .pull-right}